RanaSalameh/myProjects/README.md

-# myProject
+# myProjects
-This is My first Project
+This is My Django projects Repo